Behnam7660/Fourier-amplitude-and-phase-spectrum/README.md

 # Fourier-amplitude-and-phase-spectrum
-This code calculates amlitude and phase spectrum of a given 1D curve usind fft algorithem.
+This code calculates the amplitude and phase spectrum of a given 1D curve using the FFT algorithm.
-It is consist of three functions:
+It consists of three functions:

 1 - amplitude_spectrum(data) :